IOC to consider placing Italy on probation for interference - WHIZ News

 ROME (AP) — The International Olympic Committee will consider imposing a humiliating probation on Italy’s team for the Tokyo Games this week because of a two-year domestic dispute that it says amounts to government interference.

 The IOC has taken issue with the Italian government’s formation of a new organization, “Sport e Salute,” that was created at the start of 2019 to run the country’s sports finances.
-The money was previously controlled by an arm of the Italian Olympic Committee.
+The money was previously controlled by an arm of the Italian Olympic Committee (CONI).

+“The Olympic Charter categorically prohibits an Olympic committee from being operated by the government and right now Sport e Salute is an operating branch of the government,” CONI president Giovanni Malagò said.

 International bodies such as the IOC and FIFA typically threaten national affiliates with suspension to protect sports officials’ decision-making power from lawmakers.